 Topics to be covered include: how to input data into Stata, data management, statistical analysis, graphing, and writing batch files.
 The workshop will include hands-on training using Stata.
 By the end this class, you should have a firm grasp of the fundaments of using Stata.

 Do you need 24/7 access to Stata from anywhere in the world?
 Do you have a data problem that is too big for a personal computer?
 Are you running into storage problems on the department's network?
-If you answered "yes" to any of these questions, then it is time you checked out the SSDS UNIX servers.
+If you answered "yes" to any of these questions, then it is time you checked out the CRS UNIX servers.

 UNIX is the operating system of choice for large central research computers and it is particularly well suited for dealing with very large data problems and computationally intensive statistical analyses.
 As an added advantage, users can connect remotely with a thin client over essentially any speed of network connection and still have access to their data and analytical software.
 This workshop will show you everything you need to conduct analyses on the CRS UNIX servers.